adam-kami-1/BatchUtilities/README.md

 ### Returns
-0. Application succesfully killed.
+0. Application successfully killed.
 1. Application is not running.
-2. Unable to kill applcation.
+2. Unable to kill application.